udacity/Javascript/README.md

 ## View the Dashboard

-- clone the respository locally
+- Clone the respository locally
-- run a local server, for example [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en)
+- Run a local server, for example [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en)
-- Have fun interactiong with the dashboard!
+- Have fun interacting with the dashboard!